MannyFay/short-cuts/tmp-mostused.md

-git remote -v -- show remote address git remote add origin <url> -- add new remote address
+git remote -v -- show remote address git remote add origin <url> -- add new remote address (if there is none on origin) git remote set-url origin <url> -- add new remote address (if there is already one on origin)

 # List Git commands: